 #2 You post poor quality content

 Another factor for the number of hashtag views you get per Instagram story is how good is the content you are using – it is not a secret that high-quality pictures and videos get more views.
 And it does make sense – Instagram is all about the visuals, so the best way to get the most out of your story (and profile) is if you focus on delivering ONLY HQ content.

 Don’t pressure yourself!
 Quality over quantity – instead of posting 10 poor-quality pictures, focus on creating a very good one.
 The truth is one good-looking, well-thought story with a CTA (Call To Action) message will get the best results for your profile.

 #3 The volume of your hashtags

 If you have already passed the 500 followers milestone, there might be something else holding you back from thousands of new views every day – your selection of the hashtag.
 If you use trending one-word hashtags as a part of your story, prepare to be disappointed.
 Not only your story will have A LOT of competition (and I mean a lot) to deal with, but it will be very hard to rank in front of the accounts using the same exact hashtag with way more followers, likes, and comments (on posts) than you.

 Forget about the trending words unless there is a special event that you want to be a part of.
 Try to focus on hashtags in the range between 100 000 – 2M posts.
 This will make it easier to get more views and even convert some of them as your followers (since you are using a very niched hashtag).

-This is only a theory that I have tested a few times with one of the accounts I was growing.
+This is only a theory that I have tested a few times with two Instagram accounts.
 It was not surprising to find out that an account with a high engagement rate (15%) had triple the views coming from the hashtag, compared to an account with a normal engagement rate (7%).